SaiKrishna1434/dms/README.md

 ---

 ## 📋 8.
 Demo (Live or Recorded)
-- Use Postman or Swagger to:
+- Using Postman or Swagger to:
   - Show API requests and responses.
   - Simulate real-world use cases.
-- Optionally, record a short video walkthrough.

 ---

 ## 📄 9.
 Documentation
-- Provide a README with:
+- A README with:
   - Setup instructions
   - API documentation
-  - Contribution guidelines (if open source)

 ---

 ## 🎯 10.
 Q&A and Feedback
-- Be ready to answer questions about:
+- Ready to answer questions about:
   - Design decisions
   - Trade-offs
   - Future enhancements